moment/moment/README.markdown

     ["Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday"] An array of day names, starting with Sunday.

+### weekdaysShort
+    ["Sun", "Mon", "Tue", "Wed", "Thu", "Fri", "Sat"] An array of abbreviated day names, starting with Sunday.

 ### months
     ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]
 An array of the names of the months, starting with January.

+### monthsShort
+    ["Jan", "Feb", "Mar", "Apr", "May", "Jun", "Jul", "Aug", "Sep", "Oct", "Nov", "Dec"] An array of the abbreviated names of the months, starting with January.

 ### ordinal
     function(number){